uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Government of Canada subsequently created a Royal Commission to look into the state of affairs of Aboriginal peoples in Canada.
 The Royal Commission provided a glimpse into just how bad things had become.

-In 1996, the Royal Commission on Aboriginal Peoples (RCAP) put forward a bold and comprehensive vision of reconciliation.
+In 1996, the Royal Commission on Aboriginal Peoples (=|RCAP=Royal Commission on Aboriginal Peoples=) put forward a bold and comprehensive vision of reconciliation.
-The RCAP report observed that if Canada was to thrive in the future, the relationship between Aboriginal peoples and the Crown must be transformed.
+The =|RCAP=Royal Commission on Aboriginal Peoples= report observed that if Canada was to thrive in the future, the relationship between Aboriginal peoples and the Crown must be transformed.
 The report concluded that the policy of assimilation was a complete failure and that Canada must look to the historical Treaty relationship to establish a new relationship between Aboriginal and non-Aboriginal peoples, based on the principles of mutual recognition, mutual respect, sharing, and mutual responsibility.[^7]

 The Royal Commission emphasized that Aboriginal peoples’ right to self-determination is essential to a robust upholding of Canada’s constitutional obligations to Aboriginal peoples and compliance with international human rights law.
-In other words, the RCAP report saw reconciliation as placing a heavy onus on the Government of Canada to change its conduct and to see the validity of the Aboriginal perspective of how the relationship should be in the future.
+In other words, the =|RCAP=Royal Commission on Aboriginal Peoples= report saw reconciliation as placing a heavy onus on the Government of Canada to change its conduct and to see the validity of the Aboriginal perspective of how the relationship should be in the future.

-In the years following the release of the RCAP report, developing a national vision of reconciliation has proved to be challenging.
+In the years following the release of the =|RCAP=Royal Commission on Aboriginal Peoples= report, developing a national vision of reconciliation has proved to be challenging.
 In principle, Aboriginal peoples, governments, and the courts agree that reconciliation is needed.
 In practice, it has been difficult to create the conditions for reconciliation to flourish.